 Why do I need a Social Security Disability attorney?

-CAUTION: Before you begin the application process, we strongly urge you to at least consult an attorney.
+CAUTION: Before you begin the application process, we strongly urge you to at least consult a Social Security Disability lawyer.
 Simple mistakes can devastate your claim.
 A Charlotte SSDI lawyer can check your forms and paperwork for thoroughness and accuracy, and ensure you have followed the SSA’s guidelines to a T so that the SSA does not wrongful deny your application.

 What do I do if the SSA denies my application?